zcash/halo2/book/src/design/circuit/gadgets/sinsemilla/note-commit.md

   multiple equivalent inputs to $\SinsemillaCommit$).

 Some of these constraints are implemented with a reusable circuit gadget,
-$\ShortLookupRangeCheck$.
+$\ShortLookupRangeCheck{}$.
 We define custom gates for the remainder.
 Since these gates use simple boolean selectors activated on different rows, their selectors are eligible for combining, reducing the overall proof size.

 ## Message piece decomposition